pickleat/portfolio/src/pages/posts/Introduction-to-Rust.md

 # Introduction to Rust

 Rust is a programming language that is "fundamentally about _empowerment_"* Meaning Rust is designed to empower you to be able to write code that can serve more "domains" than you did before.
 It can be used for low-level programs, to Native applications as well as Web Applications.
-I currently use [Warp](https://www.warp.dev/), which is a terminal is written in Rust.
+I currently use [Warp](https://www.warp.dev/), which is a terminal written in Rust.
 And many other projects like run-times, Command-Line Interfaces (CLIs), compilers and bundlers are being written in Rust as well.

 A few quick facts about Rust:
 * It is a low-level language which allows it to be extremely fast.